sahil0902/shiftssc2/README.md

 ShiftsSync v2 utilizes Laravel Sanctum for lightweight authentication and Spatie's Laravel Permission for role-based access control, ensuring that users (Admins, Managers, Employees) can only access features they are authorized to use.
 This setup simplifies the authentication process for single-page applications (SPAs) while enhancing security and maintainability.
-However, it may not be suitable for applications requiring complex OAuth flows, and managing numerous roles can become cumbersome.
+However, it might not be suitable for applications requiring complex OAuth flows, and managing numerous roles can become cumbersome.
 Despite these limitations, the combination of Sanctum and Spatie provides a robust framework for secure and efficient user management.